 This variable topics course addresses important current issues in public health.

 PH 317-318-319 Seminar in Community Health Research (1)- Offered Fall, Winter, Spring Quarter

 The Seminar in Community Health Research is a weekly one-hour seminar that is required for all MPH students in the Community Health Research concentration.
-The student will earn one unit of credit for each year, awarded in the fall quarter.
-The seminar will provide students with an overview of methods, approaches and research design considerations that are relevant to design, implementation and evaluation of community health research.
+The student will earn one unit of credit for each year, awarded in the Fall Quarter.
+The seminar will discuss research definitions, ethical considerations, partnership development, and research design considerations that are relevant to community health research.
 Many of the topics covered in this course will be discussed in greater detail in other core and elective courses within the MPH program.
 An emphasis will be placed on providing case examples to help illustrate key points.
 These case examples will highlight community health research conducted by Northwestern faculty as well as research conducted at other universities.